bovender/LinkTitles/README.md

 `LinkTitles`.

-Alternatively (and preferred by the author), if you have [Git](https://git-scm.com), you can pull the repository in the `extensions` folder.
+Alternatively (and preferred by the author), if you have [Git](https://git-scm.com), you can pull the repository in the usual way into the `extensions` folder.

 To activate the extension, add the following to your `LocalSettings.php` file: